alwint3r/reverse-zig-espressif-bootstrap/README.md

   -Dversion-string="$ZIG_VERSION"
 ```

-I encountered memory error on the last step.
+I encountered exceeded maximum memory usage error on the last step.
-Somehow the build process consumed more memory than I anticipated.
+The error disappear if we re-run the Zig build command.

-When the error appear, I just repeated the command and the Zig toolchain was compiled successfully.
+#### Fixing LLVM Bindings and Xtensa Target Initialization

 Testing the Zig C compiler again, we can now generate code for ESP32!